 If you’re ready to prioritize debt payoff, be sure to download the debt payoff worksheet and debt snowball worksheet.
 You don’t need to use them both, just pick one that seems like it will be a good fit for you.

-You can either print the PDF and use a paper version, or you can use the Google Docs spreadsheet if you prefer to keep track of things digitally.
+You can either print the PDF and use a paper version, or you can fill in the form fields on the computer if you prefer to keep track of things digitally.
 Enter your email address below to get access to the downloads.

 READ NEXT: How to Create a Budget That Works